-The benefit for a non-job related disability is twenty- five percent (25%) of the employee's average annual compensation, as determined pursuant to Section 8.F., below.
+The benefit for a non-job related disability is twenty- five percent (25%) of the employee's average annual compensation, as determined pursuant to Section 10.F., below.
 To be eligible for the benefit, the employee must have completed five (5) years of actual and continuous service as a Prince George's County Correctional Officer.
+Effective June 30, 2001, the benefit for retirement resulting from a non-job related disability will be thirty percent (30%).